hashicorp/terraform-provider-azurerm/website/docs/r/mssql_server.html.markdown

 layout: "azurerm"
 page_title: "Azure Resource Manager: azurerm_sql_server"
 description: |-
-  Manages a SQL Azure Database Server.
+  Manages a Microsoft SQL Azure Database Server.

 ---

-# azurerm_sql_server
+# azurerm_mssql_server

-Manages a SQL Azure Database Server.
+Manages a Microsoft SQL Azure Database Server.

 ~> **Note:** All arguments including the administrator login and password will be stored in the raw state as plain-text.
 [Read more about sensitive data in state](/docs/state/sensitive-data.html).